bsamaha/conversational_resume_app/README.md

    - Add the following secrets to your GitHub repository:
      - `AWS_ACCESS_KEY_ID`: Your IAM user's access key
      - `AWS_SECRET_ACCESS_KEY`: Your IAM user's secret key
+   - Add the following repository variables:
      - `AWS_REGION`: The AWS region your ECR repositories are in
      - `ECR_BACKEND_REPOSITORY`: The name of your backend ECR repository
      - `ECR_FRONTEND_REPOSITORY`: The name of your frontend ECR repository
+     - `S3_DATA_BUCKET`: Your S3 bucket name for data storage
    - See the [GitHub Actions documentation](.github/workflows/README.md) for more details

 ### Workflow Behavior